zhentaoliu409/opencv/README.md

 Contours of possible text blocks are identified using the Canny edge detector, followed by filtering and sorting of these contours to extract valid text regions.
 Skewed text blocks are corrected using Hough transforms.

 ### Running OCR
-You can run the system on a given image using the following script:
+There are some images with corresponding text files available in the images directory ( e.g. img_6.png, img_6.txt ) You can run the system on a given image using the following script:

 ```bash